Skip to content

 Portrait — J. Peter Steidlmayer

 Son of a Californian farmer who bought land when "price and value diverged", Steidlmayer brought that distinction to the Chicago pits, where he traded for decades as an independent.
-In the 1980s, as a CBOT board member, he developed and published with the exchange the Market Profile: not an indicator but a way of organising data — price on the vertical, time as letters, volume as the result — to make visible where the market accepts value and where it rejects it.
+In the 1980s, as a CBOT board member, he developed and published with the exchange the Market Profile: not an indicator but a way of organising data—price on the vertical and time as TPO letters.
+Volume, when available through the Liquidity Data Bank or later tools, is a separate measure and does not coincide with the TPO count.

 Contribution